-The Company earned indirect charges from its Joint Venture Partner during the three month period ended December 31, 2020 of \$120,811, compared to \$348,621 for the same period in 2019.
+The Company earned indirect charges from its Joint Venture Partner during the three-month period ended December 31, 2021 of \$294,139, compared to \$120,811 for the same period in 2020.
 As Operator of the Corentyne and Demerara PPLs starting in 2019, the Company charges the Joint Account to reimburse its indirect costs representing the cost of general assistance and support services provided by the Operator and its Affiliates to the Corentyne and Demerara PAs.
-The charges are based on total expenditures under the JOAs, with a minimum annual assessment of \$200,000 per licence (\$166,667 net to CGX).
+The charges are based on total expenditures under the JOAs, with a minimum annual assessment of \$200,000 per licence (\$66,667 net to CGX).

-The Company incurred stock-based compensation during the three month period ended December 31, 2020 of \$265,001 compared to \$1,565,000 for the same period in 2019.
+The Company incurred stock-based compensation during the three-month period ended December 31, 2021 of \$248,000 compared to \$265,001 for the same period in 2020.
 Stock-based compensation expenses are recorded based on the valuation of options using the Black-Scholes model.
 The expense varies based on the number of options issued and/or vested in the period and the underlying assumptions used in the model.

-CGX incurred a loss on revaluation of warrant liability of \$441,000 (2019 - gain of \$3,052,000) for the three month period ended December 31, 2020.
-The warrants are recorded as a derivative liability for accounting purposes due to their exercise price being denominated in a currency other than CGX's US dollar functional currency.
+CGX incurred a loss on revaluation of warrant liability of \$NiI (2020 - loss of \$441,000) for the three-month period ended December 31, 2021.
+The warrants were recorded as a derivative liability for accounting purposes due to their exercise price being denominated in a currency other than CGX's US dollar functional currency.
 Warranty liability is booked based on the valuation of warrants using the Black-Scholes model.
 The liability varies mainly based on the number of warrants outstanding in the period, the current price of CGX's common shares, the volatility used in the calculation, the expected remaining life and the remaining underlying assumptions used in the model.
 Increases or decreases in the value of the warrant liability result in a gain or loss on revaluation of warrant liability.
+These warrants were all converted during the year ended December 31, 2020.

-Year ended December 31, 2020
+Year ended December 31, 2021

-The Company recorded net loss of \$5,496,380 or \$0.02 a share for the year ended December 31, 2020, compared with net income \$9,232,445 or \$0.04 a share for the year ended December 31, 2019.
+The Company recorded net loss of \$12,694,712 or \$0.04 a share for the year ended December 31, 2021, compared with a net loss of \$5,496,380 or \$0.02 a share for the year ended December 31, 2020.
 The differences in the period are as follows: